bdamokos/indafoto_archive/readme.md

 5. If the script was interrupted:
    - Use `--start-offset` to resume from where it stopped
    - The script will automatically skip already downloaded images
+6. If the Archive Explorer fails to start:
+   - Ensure Flask is installed (`pip install flask`)
+   - Check if the database file exists
+   - Verify port 5000 is not in use

 If problems persist, please report the issue with the error message from the log file.